Are You Transferring Management?

 True, Ben only returned to the operation three years ago and it would be unrealistic for Roger to hand over the management of a business that had been built by his effort.
 It is also true that Ben cannot acquire the necessary management skills to eventually manage the business if he continues to provide only labor.
 The problem is that neither Roger nor Ben have discussed, much less, agreed upon a time table and objective measures for the transfer of the managerial functions and responsibilities of this farm family business.

 The first step in solving this problem is to recognize the problem through some objective measure of the managerial activity and who is responsible for that activity.
-The following list of managerial activities was developed by the late Dr. Andrew Errington, University of Plymouth, UK and has been used in numerous studies on farm family business succession planning.
+The list in Table 1 of managerial activities was developed by the late Dr. Andrew Errington, University of Plymouth, UK and has been used in numerous studies on farm family business succession planning.

 Ben and Roger need to independently and honestly answer each question.
 They must record what the situation actually is, from their point of view, not what they want it to be or what it will be at some unspecified time in the future.
 Their problem exists now, not in the future.
 And, if their problem is not solved, the future they both desire will never come to fruition.